ushalabs/Velora-Chat-App/README.md

 - [development build](https://docs.expo.dev/develop/development-builds/introduction/)
 - [Android emulator](https://docs.expo.dev/workflow/android-studio-emulator/)

+## 🔐 Note

+Firebase configuration keys are required to run this project.
+Set up your own Firebase project and replace the config in the project files.
 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

-🔐 Note
-Firebase configuration keys are required to run this project.
-Set up your own Firebase project and replace the config in the project files.